draychev/http-chat-client/README.md

 This is an extremely simple HTTP Chat Client.

 ## Principles:
-  - everything in one file
+  - everything in one file (ok, maybe two)
   - no Javascript
   - no unnecessary features